Joseph Millott Severn

-Joseph Millot Severn was an English writer, historian, and phrenologist born in Codnor, Derbyshire.
+Joseph Millot Severn (1860-1942) was an English writer, historian, and phrenologist born in Codnor, Derbyshire.

 Biography

-Severn was born in 1860 and worked as a phrenologist in Brighton.
+Severn was born in 1860 and worked as a phrenologist in Brighton (at 20 Middle Street).
 He was President of the British Phrenological Association.
 This association started in the 1880s and was disbanded in 1967.
 Severn wrote a number of books and funded some almhouses in his home village of Codnor.

 Severn died at his home in Brighton in 1942.